 The worst part?

 It can’t even be found by today’s malware scanners, so once this thing is on a USB device you can’t get it off.
 The technical reason for this is that the malware hides in the firmware of the USB, the software that runs the device.
 Scanners cannot access the firmware running on the USB devices, and if they can’t access it then they find it.
 It’s as simple as that.

 Well in the long run USB makers will add security layers to their firmware, making it more difficult for something like BadUSB to exist.
 But that could be years away, and with the pressure to lower the cost of USB devices it seems unlikely that this security, which doesn’t even exist yet, will ever be added on some of the cheaper models.

 One solution is to ban the use of USB devices in your business, but unfortunately that isn’t very practical.
 They’re incredibly useful, and have gained wide acceptance in the workplace.
 Open your desk drawer right now and there’s probably 3-5 USB devices right there.
 Take a look at your key chain you probably have 2-3 more hanging right there that you take everywhere.

 The solution I’ve come up with is AccessPatrol.
-It’s an inexpensive storage device management system that allows you to protect company computers from alien USB devices.
-With it you can allow, block, and set devices to read-only.
-You can limit which storage devices have access to your company network, whether it’s by allowing set of company USB devices or by simply blocking all access.
+It’s an inexpensive device control software that allows you to protect company computers from USB devices.
+With it, you can allow, block, and set devices to read-only.
+You can limit which storage devices have access to your company network, whether it’s by allowing set of company USB devices or by simply blocking all USB device access.

 This way harmful devices brought in from outside sources will automatically be blocked, thus stopping any threat from USB devices.
 Try it out today, its security software of the future, and it could just stop the next big security breach.